Table of contents

 - Schedule pickups and track packages

-- Compare shipping carrier rates and access discount delivery options across USPS, UPS, and FedEx with our best match tool
+- Compare shipping carrier rates across USPS, UPS, and FedEx with our best match tool

-- Includes Certified Mail with electronic return receipt
+- Create Certified Mail with electronic return receipt